tri47/tri47.github.io/_posts/2020-06-22-visualise-corona-timeline.md

 image: "coronatimeline.png"
 color: "#663399"
 width: "1000px"
+summary: "A look into events leading up to the worldwide lockdown, statistics for all countries, with a particular focus on Australia and our response."
 ---
 **This post contains interactive charts which are best viewed on a large screen.**